Krylov Complexity in early universe: Krylov complexity in closed-system methodology

-It is explicitly showing that the Krylov complexity is independent of $\phi_k$, that is why we only list the figure of $r_k$.
+This result explicitly demonstrates the independence of the Krylov complexity from $\phi_k$; hence, only $r_k$ is plotted.

-Being armed with Eq. \eqref{Krylov complexity}, we could give its numeric in Fig. \ref{fig: s KC}, indicating the evolution of Krylov complexity in inflation, RD, and MD.
-Fig. \ref{fig: s KC} clearly shows that the Krylov complexity is enhanced in inflation which is consistent with the standard case of the modified dispersion within the framework \cite{Li:2024kfm}.
-Similar work investigated the Krylov complexity for the exponential expansion for de-Sitter spacetime corresponding to the inflation \cite{Adhikari:2022oxr}.
-Ref. \cite{Adhikari:2022oxr} mentioned that the Krylov complexity equals the average particle number proportional to the volume.
-Thus we could see that this simple analysis is consistent with the CV conjuncture \cite{Stanford:2014jda}, in which the complexity is equaled to the volume of wormhole under the framework of holography.
-However, the method of \cite{Adhikari:2022oxr} is for the closed system.
+Based on Eq. \eqref{Krylov complexity}, we show its numerical evolution in Fig. \ref{fig: s KC}, which depicts the behavior of the Krylov complexity throughout the inflationary, RD, and MD eras.
+Fig. \ref{fig: s KC} clearly reveals a significant growth in the Krylov complexity during the inflationary phase, a result consistent with the modified dispersion case studied in \cite{Li:2024kfm}.
+This finding is also in agreement with related work exploring Krylov complexity under exponential (de Sitter) expansion corresponding to inflation \cite{Adhikari:2022oxr}.
+We note that Ref. \cite{Adhikari:2022oxr} identifies the Krylov complexity with the average particle number, which scales proportionally with volume.
+However, we emphasize that the approach adopted in \cite{Adhikari:2022oxr} is specifically applicable to a closed system.

-In the case of RD and MD, it is observed that the Krylov complexity will increase to certain constant values that fluctuate around this value.
-Additionally, different patterns of inflationary models tend to produce similar trends of Krylov complexity in different periods.
-Our analysis aligns with the findings of \cite{Barbon:2019wsy}, where the Krylov complexity will saturate some constant values even after the scrambling time in a closed system.
-The scrambling time will be assessed in the context of an open system, particularly with regard to the Lanczos coefficient, Lyapunov index, $\it e.t.c$.
+During the RD and MD periods, the Krylov complexity is observed to increase toward certain constant values, around which it subsequently fluctuates.
+Furthermore, different inflationary models exhibit broadly similar trends in the evolution of Krylov complexity across the respective epochs.
+Our results are consistent with the analysis in \cite{Barbon:2019wsy}, which found that in a closed system the Krylov complexity saturates to approximate constant values even after the scrambling time.
+The scrambling time itself will be analyzed in the open-system framework, specifically in relation to the Lanczos coefficients, the Lyapunov exponent, among other quantities.